-You can read our recent article about the differences between employees and independent contractors here – https://resolution123.com.au/blog/the-whole-truth-are-you-an-employee-or-independent-contractor
+You can read our recent articles about the differences between employees and independent contractors here – https://resolution123.com.au/blog/the-whole-truth-are-you-an-employee-or-independent-contractor

-If you are uncertain about your employment status as to whether an employee or independent contractor, or think that you have been unfairly dismissed, please contact us on 1800 RES 123 or you can book a free 15 minute consult by clicking on this link – calendly.com/genevieve123
+If you are uncertain about your employment status as to whether an employee or independent contractor, or think that you have been unfairly dismissed, please contact us on 1800 RES 123 or you can book a free 15 minute consult by clicking on this link – book a telephone consult